google/unisim/README.md

 TextSim is significantly faster than edit-distance algorithms such as Levenshtein Distance for fuzzy string matching and more accurate than ngram-based methods such as MinHash for near-duplicate text detection and clustering.
 TextSim accepts strings of arbitrary length and can scale to datasets with millions of examples.

-To accomplish this, TextSim leverages the RETSim[TODO add link] model to efficiently embed texts into high-dimensional vectors that can be compared using cosine similarity.
+To accomplish this, TextSim leverages the [RETSim model](https://arxiv.org/abs/2311.17264) to efficiently embed texts into high-dimensional vectors that can be compared using cosine similarity.
 TextSim then uses [USearch](https://github.com/unum-cloud/usearch) for fast vector search.

 ### Basic Usage